Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

-If we take $\e\to 0$, we deduce that it suffices to establish that the averages converge for any continuous function $F$ on $\T$.
-After approximating $F$ by trigonometric polynomials, it suffices to show that the averages converge in norm for any $k_1\in \Z$.
+Taking $\e\to 0$, we deduce that it is sufficient to verify that the averages converge for any continuous function $F$ on $\T$.
+This would imply that the averages converge in norm.

+After approximating $F$ by trigonometric polynomials (in the uniform norm), it suffices to show that the averages converge in norm for any $l_1\in \Z$.
+Note that the function $a_2(t)$ has vanished and its role has been replaced by the sequence $e(l_1a_1(n))$.

-Proceeding inductively, our problem reduces to the following: let $a_1,...,a_k$ satisfy \eqref{P1} or \eqref{P2} and let $b_1,...,b_m$ be a subset of $\{a_1,...,a_k\}$, so that the functions $b_1,...,b_m$ satisfy the hypothesis of Proposition \ref{factors}.
-Then, for any integers $l_1,...l_k$, the averages converge in $L^2(\m)$.
+We repeat this process until we eliminate all pairs of functions, whose difference grows slower than $\log t$, where at each step our averages are multiplied by a sequence of the form $e(l_ia_i(n))$ ($l_i\in \Z$).
+After finitely many iterations, our problem eventually reduces to the following: let $a_1,...,a_k$ satisfy \eqref{P1} or \eqref{P2} and let $b_1,...,b_m$ be a subset of $\{a_1,...,a_k\}$, so that the functions $b_1,...,b_m$ satisfy the hypotheses of Proposition \ref{factors}.
+Then, for any integers $l_1,...l_k$, the averages converge in $L^2(\m)$ for all functions $f_1,\dots, f_m\in L^{\infty}(\m)$.

 Now we can apply Proposition \ref{factors} and use a standard telescopic argument to show that the limiting behavior of the above averages does not change if we replace the functions $f_i$ by their projections to the factor $Z_s(X)$ (the number $s$ is the one given by Proposition \ref{factors}).
 However, by Theorem \ref{structure}, the factors $Z_s(X)$ are inverse limits of $s$-step nilsystems.
 Thus, by another standard limiting argument, we may reduce to the case that the space $X$ is a nilmanifold and $\m$ is its Haar measure, while the transformation $T$ is the action (by left multiplication) of an element $g$ on $X$.
 Finally, we can approximate the functions $f_i$ by continuous functions and reduce our problem to the following: